Specialism

 Despite the hype, the outcomes have been surprisingly underwhelming.

-Not because the tools lack power - quite the opposite.
+Not because the tools lack power.
+Quite the opposite.
 AI is proving to be remarkably capable.
-The issue lies not in the technology itself, but in how we’re choosing to use it.
+The issue sits elsewhere.
+It is not what the technology can do, but how we are choosing to apply it.

-Many teams now rely on AI for early-stage design - from massing studies to façade concepts.
-At first, it feels like a breakthrough: faster turnarounds, polished visuals, fewer hours spent on initial iterations.
+Many architects now lean on AI in early-stage design, from massing studies to façade concepts.
+At first, it feels like a breakthrough.
+Quicker turnarounds, polished visuals, fewer hours spent on first iterations.
 It promises efficiency, and it delivers.

-But over time, something troubling happens.
-The work starts to look eerily similar across different studios and project types.
+But over time, something troubling starts to surface.
+The work begins to look eerily similar across studios and project types.
 Refined, yes.
 Sophisticated, certainly.
-But also generic, as if drawn from the same well of possibilities.
+But also generic, as though drawn from the same limited pool of possibilities.

 The problem isn't the technology.
 It's that we've confused efficiency with creativity, and in doing so, we're removing the very friction that makes design meaningful.